divelab/GOOD/README.md

 - [x] Automatic program launcher.
 - [x] Automatic hyperparameter sweeping and config updating.
 ### Leaderboard
-- [ ] New leaderboard is under construction.
+- [ ] A new leaderboard is under construction.

 ## Table of contents